Dr. Tooley: His conclusions on Private Education and Entrepreneurship

-On his extensive research in the world’s poorest countries such as Ghana, Kenya, Nigeria, India, and China, Dr. Tooley found that private unaided schools in the slum areas outperform their public counterparts.
-A significant number of school children came from unrecognized schools, and children from such schools outperformed similar students in government schools in key school subjects.2
+In his extensive research in the world’s poorest countries, such as Ghana, Kenya, Nigeria, India, and China, Dr. Tooley found that private unaided schools in the slum areas outperform their public counterparts.
+A significant number of schoolchildren came from unrecognized schools, and children from such schools outperformed similar students in government schools in key school subjects.2

 Hurdles in Achieving the MED

 Teachers are the key factor in the learning phenomenon.
 They must now become the centerpiece of national efforts to achieve the dream that every child can have an education of good quality by 2015.
 Yet 18 million more teachers are needed if every child is to receive a quality education.
-100 million children are still denied the opportunity of going to school.
+One hundred million children are still denied the opportunity to go to school.
 Millions are sitting in overcrowded classrooms for only a few hours a day.5 Too many excellent teachers who make learning exciting will change professions for higher paid opportunities while less productive teachers will retire on the job and coast toward their pension.6 How can we provide millions of more teachers?

 Discrimination in girls’ access to education persists in many areas, owing to customary attitudes, early marriages and pregnancies, inadequate and gender-biased teaching and educational materials, sexual harassment, and lack of adequate and physically and otherwise accessible schooling facilities.

 Furthermore, other challenges in meeting the goal include: (1) How to educate HIV/AIDS orphans in regions such as Africa when the pandemic is wreaking havoc.
 (2) How to offer education to an ever-increasing number of refugees and displaced people.
-(3) How to help teachers acquire a new understanding of their role and harness the new technologies to benefit the poor.
-And (4), in a world with 700 million people living in forty-two highly indebted countries – how to help education overcome poverty and give millions of children a chance to realize their full potential.10
+(3) How to help teachers acquire a new understanding of their role and harness the new technologies to benefit people experiencing poverty.
+And (4), in a world with 700 million people living in forty-two highly indebted countries – how can education help overcome poverty and give millions of children a chance to realize their full potential?10

 READ MORE :